Equilibrium States for Piecewise Weakly Convex Interval Maps

 \begin{theorem} Let $T$ be an $a$-convex transformation satisfying conditions $(B)$ and $(C)$ for a given $s>0$.
 If either then there exists an equilibrium state $\mu_{s}$ for the potential $-s\log|T'|$ which is absolutely continuous with respect to $m_{s}$, and such that $\frac{d\mu_{s}}{dm_{s}}\in \mathcal{J}$.
-Furthermore, if $\beta=1$ and $m_{s}\neq \delta_{\beta}$, then $\mu_{s}$ is the unique equilibrium state for $-s\log|T'|$, which is absolutely continuous with respect to $m_{s}$. \end{theorem} This article is organized as follows: Section 2 presents examples of $a$-convex transformations not covered in \cite{bmvs}, illustrating different dynamics to which Theorem \ref{PrincipalThmChap52} applies.
+Furthermore, if $\beta=1$ and $m_{s}\neq \delta_{\beta}$, then $\mu_{s}$ is the unique equilibrium state for $-s\log|T'|$, which is absolutely continuous with respect to $m_{s}$. \end{theorem} This article is organized as follows.
+Section 2 presents examples of $a$-convex transformations not covered in \cite{bmss}, illustrating different dynamics to which Theorem \ref{PrincipalThmChap52} applies.
 Section 3 addresses the existence of the conformal measure $m_{s}$ for the operator $F_{s}$.
-In Section 4, we study the space of the $F_{s}$-invariant functions over the space of bounded variation functions.
+Section 4 studies the space of $F_{s}$-invariant functions in the space of functions of bounded variation.
 Finally, Section 5 contains the proof of Theorem \ref{PrincipalThmChap52}.